utility-library/utility_lib/README.md

 ---

 ## Why?
-Utility serves to reduce and simplify the long and tedious processes of creating a script.
+Utility serves to reduce and simplify the long and tedious processes of creating a script and to optimize the code that already exist.
 Take for example the initialization of ESX which translates to StartESX().

 I developed this library for my own use, but only once I realized the great help and the great simplification of many steps, i decided to publish it to facilitate the work of newbies and veterans, hoping to receive suggestions and support to integrate new features that bring the library to be always updated and useful.